Q: I can't compete with this frame data! How do I approach?

 A: Every art is a plausible starting art!
 Jump gives you good aerial movement and is good vs character with slow airspeed.
 Speed helps you take quick control over the neutral game and the majority of true speed combos start at early percents.
 Shield can help you escape from combos and deal damage, such as Mario's utilt, whilst also taking less damage.
 Buster has a good majority of combos provided at early percents, as a result you can start the game giving your opponent a lot of damage.
 Smash Art allows the player to escape from combos also, with a few combos granted by the 50% less damage and more knockback.
 It's important to keep your opponents guessing!

-A: While techs such as MALLC are quite important to Shulk's gameplay, it isn't immediately recommended to start practising techs.
-You should first prioritise getting comfortable with which arts you should use in what situation, learn to snap your recovery to the ledge and generally get comfortable with the character, on accounts of his frame data.
+A: While techs such as MALLC are quite important to Shulk's gameplay, it isn't immediately recommended to start practicing techs.
+You should first prioritize getting comfortable with which arts you should use in what situation, learn to snap your recovery to the ledge and generally get comfortable with the character, on accounts of his frame data.

 Q: Does Monado Shield affect the knockback of Vision?